jbjoeburns/CI_CD/Jenkins/jenkins.md

 ![jenkins_pipeline.png](jenkins_pipeline.png)

-If this was continuous deployment, then the app would be deployed from the master branch.
+If this was continuous deployment, then the app would be deployed from the master node.

 ![jenkins_pipeline_deliv.png](jenkins_pipeline_deliv.png)